How to Start a Blog from Scratch and Make Money (6 Steps)

 There is also a shortcut to doing keyword research when starting a blog from scratch and that is by using a keyword research tool.

-The benefits of doing keyword research this way is that you’ll save lots of time (and can focus on creating content).
+The benefit of doing keyword research this way is that you’ll save lots of time (and can focus on creating content).

 You will also find better keywords with a higher chance of ranking for more articles, which is why pro bloggers usually use keyword tools.